 In a PKI hierarchy, certificates are signed by CAs but where those certificates are used depends on what kind of CA signs them.

 When there is a single CA in a PKI, that CA is the root.
 Since no other CA exists, that CA has to generate its own self-signed certificate.
 That CA then issues certificates signed by it’s own certificate.

 If a PKI has more than one CA, all CAs are signed by a root CA or an intermediary CA that chains back to the root CA.

-Typically, when a device uses the same private key that corresponds to the public key when generating a certificate, this is known as a self-signed certificate.
+Typically, when a device uses the same private key that corresponds to the public key when generating an X509 cert, this is known as a self-signed certificate.
 However, you can also request a CA to use its own private key to sign your certificate.

 Signature algorithms focus on validating the authenticity of a message from a remote peer.
 A digital signature is a message digest from a hashing function encrypted with a public key.
 The recipient decrypts the digital signature using their corresponding private key.
 The recipient can then compare the digest of the received message against the one decrypted from the digital signature.
 When the digests match, the authenticity of the message is valid.

 Asymmetric encryption is the ability to generate cipher text without the use of a previously known secret.
 The combination of a key exchange algorithm with a signature algorithm is the foundation of asymmetric encryption.